 - 1. Application Deadline: The application deadline is approximately 40 days before the date of the examination.
 Applications and all documentation/fees must be received on or before the published application deadline date.
 (See www.crdts.org or inside cover of Manual for exam/deadline dates.) - 2.
 Social Security Number: Candidates must enter their US government-issued social security number when applying online.
 Candidates without a social security number must contact CRDTS Central Office.
 The social security number will remain a part of the candidate's secure record.
 A 10-digit CRDTS ID number will be assigned, appear on all the candidate's examination forms and become the Username for login to CRDTS website.
 When logged-in, candidates will be able manage their information and view application documents, examination results.
-This 10-digit CRDTS ID number will connect the results back to the candidate's permanent record.

-- 3. Photographs: Candidates must submit a digital photograph.
+This 10-digit CRDTS ID number will connect the results back to the candidate's permanent record. - 3.
+Photographs: Candidates must submit a digital photograph.
 The photograph MUST BE RECENT, passport quality, it may be in black & white or color, JPG/JPEG, FIG, or PNG formats, square and have minimal resolution of 200x200 and max resolution of 500x500. - 4.
 Signature of Candidate: The candidate will sign the online application electronically.
 The electronic signature is legally binding and has the full validity and meaning as the applicant's handwritten signature.
-With the signature the applicant acknowledges that he/she has read and understood the application and the CRDTS Dental Candidate Manual and agrees to abide by all terms and conditions contained therein. - 5.
-Initial Examination/Application Fee: The appropriate examination fee must be paid at the time of application.
-Fees may be found online under the Examinations Dental tab.
+With the signature the applicant acknowledges that he/she has read and understood the application and the CRDTS Dental Therapy Candidate Manual and agrees to abide by all terms and conditions contained therein. - 5.
+Initial Examination/Application Fee: The appropriate examination fee must be paid by the deadline date.
+Fees may be found online under the Examinations Dental Therapy tab.
 Payment submitted must be for the exact amount and can be paid online via credit card or by cashier's check or money order with the applicant's CRDTS ID number written in the lower left- hand corner.
 No personal checks will be accepted. - 6.
 Administrative Fee: An administration fee of \$200 is included in all examination fees described herein.
 This administrative fee is non-refundable and deducted from all returned application fees.
 Under certain circumstances, an additional administrative fee may be imposed.
 In such cases the candidate will be notified accordingly. - 7.
-Site Fee: The school/independent site may charge a site fee/rental fee for use of instruments, clinic facilities, manikin heads, supplies, and disposables.
+Site Fee: The school may charge a site fee/rental fee for use of instruments, clinic facilities, manikin heads, supplies, and disposables.
 Some sites require that all instruments be supplied by the school.
 A rental charge or deposit imposed by the testing site must be remitted directly to the school.

 Candidates taking the examination at a dental school other than their own are encouraged to visit the site prior to the time of the examination to become familiar with the school.
-It is the responsibility of the candidate to make arrangements with the school for the provision of instruments, and to ascertain whether the Acadental ModuPRO[TM] Typodont will be mounted in a lab or at the operatory chair so that the appropriate equipment for mounting can be available.
+It is the responsibility of the candidate to make arrangements with the school for the provision of instruments.

 8. Retest Examination Fee: The appropriate fee must be paid for any retest of a failed or incomplete part or procedure.
 Candidates are permitted to apply for only one examination at a time and may not submit another application until after the results of the prior examination have been distributed.
 On-site retakes do not need to complete a new application.
 The candidate will be automatically submitted for retake and if a fee is due they will receive an email with a link to pay.
 Payment must be submitted by 11 PM the night before reexamination.
 Candidates retaking off site will need to fill out an application, choose the exam location, and pay the fee online.
-Retake fees may be found online under the Examinations - Dental tab.
+Retake fees may be found online under the Examinations - Dental Therapy tab.